 A youngish gentleman peeks through the door and listens to my request for an appointment then goes away.
 I hear some rapid talking in another room and the young gentleman returns to inform me that the doctor was not in.
 I asked him what time the doctor would be in?
 He went back to the other room, more talking and he returns to inform me that the doctor would not be in for several days as he was at a meeting.
 I got the distinct impression that the doctor was actually in the other room and was not inclined to see me.

 So I went back to my hotel room to check my emails and found an unexpected email from G. who runs a Hep C support group in Thailand.
-He told me he had been reading my blog and that I should get in contact with a guy he knew in Chennai who was currently being treated for Hep C with one of the generic Sofosbuvir brands.
+He told me he had been reading my blog and that I should get in contact with a guy he knew in Chennai who was currently being treated for Hep C with one of the Indian made Sofosbuvir brands.
 This was exciting and unexpected news.

 So I phoned S who told me to come around and see him quickly because his treating doctor was about to go on holidays for two weeks and I would need to see him this afternoon if I wanted to get a script.
 Once I had the prescription S said it would only take an hour for him to organise the Sofosbuvir.

 So I got his address and went downstairs, two khaki clad policemen were resting on the lounge of the hotel’s air conditioned foyer.
-It was about 11.30 and the day outside was warming up; the predicted temperature was “an unseasonably cool 38 degrees” said the weather forcaster on the television.
+It was about 11.30 and the day outside was warming up; the predicted temperature was “an unseasonably cool 38 degrees” said the weather forecaster on the television.

 I showed the address of S to the concierge and asked him how much that would cost in an auto-rickshaw; he wobbled his head and thought and suggested about 250 rupees but then told me that the auto would have a meter that would make it exact.
 Then one of the policeman stood up and sidled over to the desk and asked to see the note.
 He studied it, thought for a moment and then said, “This should be a maximum of 250 but if you take the bus it will only be 50 rupees, a big saving sir.”
 I smiled and thanked the officer very much for his advice but explained that I was in a bit of a hurry and would probably (certainly) get lost on the bus.
 The officer smiled and politely explained that Chennai’s bus system was very simple to use before he retreated back to the lounge.

 Outside I found an auto-rickshaw and gave the driver the address and asked him if he knew the street.
 Of course he did and so, full of confidence, off we drove.
 I noticed that the meter was not turned on; rather it was making an unhappy beeping sound.
 I pointed this out to the driver who wobbled his head and with a very serious, slightly sad expression explained, “Oh sir the meter is broken.”
-Of course it was.

 So we drove through the heat, the traffic and the dust occasionally stopping to ask directions from pedestrians or other auto-drivers.
 Auto drivers and taxi drivers always know, and do not know, where your destination is, if they do not know it they will not admit it but they will ask everyone until they find out where they are going, no matter how long it takes.
 Ah India!